-\begin{proof} By Theorem \ref{ringdefinablegen}, there exists a module-finite $\L$-algebra of scalars $R$ such that $(R;\Lal)$ is e-interpretable in $(A,B,C;f, \La)$, and so in $(R;\Lal)$ by transitivity of e-interpretations.
+\begin{proof} By Theorem \ref{ringdefinablegen}, there exists an associative commutative unitary $\L$-algebra $R$ such that $R$ is finitely generated as a $\L$-module and $(R;\Lal)$ is e-interpretable in $(A,B,C;f, \La)$.
+Hence $(R;\Lal)$ is e-interpretable in $(R;\Lal)$ by transitivity of e-interpretations.
 The statement regarding the cardinality of $R$ follows from Item 2 of Theorem \ref{ringdefinablegen}.

 Suppose that $C_1$ is infinite and that $\L$ is finitely generated.
 Then $R$ is infinite and finitely generated as a ring.
-Hence, by Theorem \ref{t: f_g_commutative_rings} there exists a ring of integers $O$ of a global field such that $(O;\Lr)$ is e-interpretable in $(R;\Lr)$, and thus in $\mc{M}$.
+Hence, by Theorem \ref{t: f_g_commutative_rings} there exists a ring of integers $O$ of a number field or a global function field such that $(O;\Lr)$ is e-interpretable in $(R;\Lr)$, and hence in $\mc{M}$.

-If $\L$ has positive characteristic, then so does $R$, because it is a unitary algebra over $\L$.
-Hence $(\mbb{F}_p[t];\Lr)$ is e-interpretable in $\mc{M}$, by Item 2 of Theorem \ref{t: f_g_commutative_rings} and by transitivity.
-If $\L=\mbb Z$, then $R$ is finitely generated as an abelian group, and so $O$ is a ring of algebraic integers by Item 1 of Theorem \ref{t: f_g_commutative_rings}.
+If $\L$ has positive characteristic $p>0$, then so does $R$, because it is a unitary algebra over $\L$.
+Hence $(\mbb{F}_p[t];\Lr)$ is e-interpretable in $\mc{M}$, by Item 1 of Theorem \ref{t: f_g_commutative_rings} and by transitivity.
+If $\L=\mbb Z$, then $R$ is finitely generated as an abelian group, hence $O$ is a ring of algebraic integers by Item 3 of Theorem \ref{t: f_g_commutative_rings}.

 If $\L$ is $\mbb Z$ or a field, then $(R; \Lr)$ is e-interpretable in $(A,B,C;f,\Lg)$, by Item 1 of Theorem \ref{ringdefinablegen}.
-Hence if the latter is e-interpretable in $\mc{M}$, then the lemma holds after replacing $\Lal$ by $\Lr$ and $\La$ by $\Lg$, due to the previous considerations and due to transitivity of e-interpretations. \end{proof}
+Therefore if the latter is e-interpretable in $\mc{M}$, then the lemma holds after replacing $\Lal$ by $\Lr$ and $\La$ by $\Lg$. \end{proof}